 - Our knowledge of what DOESN’T work is more robust, than our knowledge of what works

-- We have multiple hypothesis of what might work
+- We have multiple hypotheses of what might work

-- We are dealing with lack of information and we need to probe things
+- We are dealing with a lack of information and we need to probe things

-- We are dealing with uncertainty of how things might evolve
+- We are dealing with the uncertainty of how things might evolve

-Taking the above into consideration, iterative planning and deployment seems like a viable solution, instead of upfront planning (waterfall).
+Taking the above into consideration, iterative planning and deployment seem like a viable solution, instead of upfront planning (waterfall).